YuriBrunetto/nerdcasts/README.md

 # Nerdcasts
-> :headphones: a simple web-app that lists the last episodes from nerdcast
+> :headphones: a simple webapp that lists the last episodes from nerdcast

 ## Usage
 1. Clone the repository to your local machine